kimsible/getpeer.tube/DOCUMENTATION.md

 - Check if cURL is installed
 - Check if **Docker >= v17.06** is installed
 - Install or upgrade Compose binary from GitHub Releases
-- Create non-root system user owner of working directory
 - Create or upgrade CLI

 The next steps are done only if there is not any PeerTube docker stack already installed:

+- Ask domain and email if not defined in environment variables
+- Create non-root system user owner of working directory
 - Create working directory `/var/peertube`
 - Get latest official compose setup of PeerTube stack from GitHub Raw
   - Generate PostgreSQL credentials